ap425q/ap425q.github.io/_posts/2024-09-02-OSEDReview.md

 We will go through my entire journey of preperation and multiple resources i used that helped me pass the exam.

 # OSED Overview
+TODO

+# My Background
+TODO

+# How I prepared for the Exam
+TODO
+# The Exam
+TODO
+# Extra Resources
+TODO
+# The Community
+TODO

+# Conclusion
+TODO

+# What Next !?
+TODO